Community Art Projects

 - Westport Arts Festival Parade Sept 2016.

-Whether it is a public or commercial space, school or private house the sense of achievement and ownership is often immeasurable
+Whether it is a public or commercial space, school or private house the sense of achievement and ownership is immeasurable

 Birmingham Children's Hospital Project